Table of Contents

-A female dog comes into heat approximately once every six months, beginning at an average age of six months old.
+A female dog comes into heat approximately once every 6 months, beginning at an average age of six months old.
 This cycle can vary, however.

-The average heat cycle lasts between two to three weeks, but a dog may only become pregnant during three or four days during that cycle.
+The average heat cycle lasts between 2 to 3 weeks, but a dog may only become pregnant for three or four days during that cycle.

 It is the point when the discharge becomes watery in appearance that the female is fertile and able to get pregnant.